torelash/torelash/README.md

 ## Hello

 Hi!
 My name is Toorese.
-Huge fan of soccer, basketball, and problem solver.
+Huge fan of soccer, basketball, and a problem solver.

 I am passionate about leveraging data to drive decision-making and develop innovative solutions.
 I specialize in using statistical methods, machine learning, and data visualization to extract insights, solve real-world problems across domains, and uncover patterns.